-Here at St Thomas More we are happy to say that we have achieved the Gold Level of the Rights Respecting Schools Award after lots of hard work.
+In 2018 we achieved the Gold Level of the Rights Respecting Schools Award after lots of hard work.

 It was granted by Unicef UK to our school for fully embedding children’s rights throughout the school in our policies, practice and ethos, as outlined in the Rights Respecting Schools Award (RRSA) Strands and Outcomes.

 To achieve Gold we were assessed by one of their Professional Advisers who looked at the whole school’s rights respecting work and the impact that it had made through embedding children’s rights into school life.
 For more information click here.